 Here's what to keep in mind when you create content for the modern learner:

-- Include only the most relevant and critical pieces of information in your course.
+- Focus on offering useful tools, performance support, and actionable resources. that include only the most relevant and critical pieces of information.

 - Think in bite-sized chunks of content that the learner can go over in two, five, or at the most 10 minutes.
 Forget the hour-long lectures that worked well with the Baby Boomers.
-Create "learning snacks," and here's why.
+Use a microlearning strategy and here's why.

-- Instruct on one task at a time.
+- Give on one task at a time.
 Do not crowd the screen with multiple ideas.

 - Go visual to make your content easy to grasp.
 Consider using infographics; these are all over the Internet, and the modern learner likes this format.

-Modern learners are achievement-driven workers.
-They want to advance up the corporate ladder fast and are not hesitant to work hard for their laurels.
-And if they feel the opportunities are few and far between in their current organization, they will move on to a new job in another company.
-As a training manager, you know the cost of replacing a Millennial employee.
+Modern learners want to feel like they’re “leveling up” and not just remaining stuck in their careers, doing random courses that are not adding up to a bigger plan.
+If they feel the learning opportunities are few and far between in their current organization, they will move on to a new job in another company.
+As a training manager, you know the cost of replacing an employee.